 12) Read inspirational quotes each day.

 Quotes.
 We see them everywhere online: Facebook, StumbleUpon, Pinterest, Twitter, Instagram, and pretty much every social network, blog and microblog known to man.
 Why?
 Because we love them.
 We are deeply affected by them.
 And sometimes we find a quote that speaks to the deepest parts of our beings, a quote that changes us, revolutionizes us.
 So give it a try.
-Here is a list of more than 20,000 inspirational quotes.
 You may also like to checkout LonerWolf’s Facebook page and Twitter streams for inspirational, thought-provoking quotes and messages posted each day.

 13) Watch this video.